 - Ignore: For the most part, this behavior needs no attention.
 Positive attention will result in a bad dog.

-- Timing: Since you will come to expect a “time table” for your puppy’s hyperactivity, be prepared – All of the households needs to be calm without much evident active action or talking.
+- Timing: Since you will come to expect a “timetable” for your puppy’s hyperactivity, be prepared – All of the households need to be calm without much evident active action or talking.

 - Engage: It is at this time that you need to keep your dog occupied.
 Take time off to engage with your puppy so he is not bored thus does not become destructive.

 - Give Time: Puppy needs to vent out its energy.